 Health and safety onboard

-On all our expeditions, the safety and well being of our passengers, guides and crew always come first.
-As a minimum, we always follow the regulations outlined by the Government of the destination.
-We reserve the right to amend our protocol, based on new developments and/or changed regulations.
+On all our expeditions, the safety of our passengers, guides and crew always comes first.
+We always follow the regulations outlined by the Government of the destination.
+Before and throughout the Arctic season we reserve the right to amend our safety protocol, based on new developments and/or changed regulations.

 It is required that all travellers purchase a travel/interruption insurance as protection against an emergency, which may force you to leave from a trip while it is in progress.
-It is also strongly advised to have cancellation insurance, should get sick or test positive before travelling.
-Please make sure these insurances cover Covid-19 related matters.
+It is also strongly advised to have cancellation insurance, should you get sick before travelling.
+Please make sure the insurance covers Covid-19 related matters.

 The Package Travel Directive – protects the traveller’s rights